St Aidan’s C.E. Primary School

 Relationships education focuses on giving pupils the knowledge they need to make informed decisions about their wellbeing, health and relationships, and to build their self-efficacy.
 Health education focuses on equipping pupils with the knowledge they need to make good decisions about their own health and wellbeing.

 We understand our responsibility to deliver a high-quality, age-appropriate and evidence-based relationships, sex and health curriculum for all our pupils.
 Our policy sets out the framework for our relationships, sex and health curriculum, providing clarity on how it is informed, organised and delivered.
-Our school chooses to follow the PSHE Association Scheme of Work and adapted and enhanced though other quality providers.
+Our school chooses to follow the EYFS Framework Early Learning Goals (ELG's) for Reception Class and PSHE Association Scheme of Work, adapted and enhanced through quality provision.

 Delivery of the curriculum

-- The relationships, sex and health curriculum will be delivered as part of our PSHE curriculum.
+- The relationships, sex and health curriculum will be delivered as part of our PSED/PSHE curriculum.